 Whether designers should or shouldn’t be licensed is a debatable topic, but that aside, there’s no denying that designers are more than capable of steering users in a certain direction.
 To some degree, at least, UX designers should adhere to a code of ethics.

 In this day and age we’re becoming more aware of the unethical ways that digital companies are using our data, and the deceptive tricks that they use to collect and retain it without our explicit approval.
-However, new laws are emerging (for example, the GDPR law in Europe) in an effort to squash unethical activities like not being able to delete our account and all of its data, or (completely) opt-out of being tracked.
+However, new laws are emerging (for example, the GDPR law) in an effort to squash these unethical activities (for instance, not being able to delete our account and all of its data, or completely opt-out of being tracked).

 When learning how to be a UX designer in 2018 and beyond, we must consider recent developments in the needs and desires of users, as well as adhere to a self-disciplined code of conduct.
 As human beings with the ability to empathize, we should try to see things from the POV of the user, and even think of ourselves as the user if needed.